 - 320.1 Members in Business are often involved in the preparation and reporting of information that may either be made public or used by others inside or outside the employing organisation.
 Such information may include financial or management information, for example, forecasts and budgets, Financial Statements, management's discussion and analysis, and the management letter of representation provided to the auditors during the audit of the entity's Financial Statements.
+A Member in Business shall prepare or present such information fairly, honestly and in accordance with relevant professional standards so that the information will be understood in its context. - 320.2 A Member in Business who has responsibility for the preparation or approval of the general purpose Financial Statements of an employing organisation shall be satisfied that those Financial Statements are presented in accordance with the applicable financial reporting standards and any professional standards which apply.

+Remove - it could be argued that there is marginal benefit in retaining this additional requirement.
+APES 205 addresses a Member's obligations with respect to preparation, presentation, audit, review or compilation of financial statements.

+Amend reference to "applicable financial reporting standards" to "applicable Australian Accounting Standards".

+Add additional AUST paragraph to require a Member in Business to document and draw to the attention of those charged with governance circumstances where they are unable to ensure that financial statements are prepared in accordance with Accounting Standards- as per Board decision on 10 May 2010 (refer AUST 320.2.1).

+Nature of Amendment/Source: The requirement to ensure that financial statements are presented in accordance with any professional standards which apply was added to the requirement that financial statements are presented in accordance with applicable financial reporting standards.

-A Member in Business shall prepare or present such information fairly, honestly and in accordance with relevant professional standards so that the information will be understood in its - 320.2 A Member in Business who has responsibility for the preparation or approval of the general purpose Financial Statements of an employing organisation shall be satisfied that those Financial Statements are presented in accordance with the applicable financial reporting standards and any professional standards which apply. - 320.3 A Member in Business shall take reasonable steps to maintain information for which they are responsible in a manner that: - (a) Describes clearly the true nature of business transactions, assets, or liabilities; - (b) Classifies and records information in a timely and proper manner; and - (c) Represents the facts accurately and completely in all material respects. - 320.4 Threats to compliance with the fundamental principles, for example, self-interest or intimidation threats to objectivity or professional competence and due care, are created where a Member in Business is pressured (either externally or by the possibility of personal gain) to become associated with misleading information or to become associated with misleading information through the actions of others. - 320.5 The significance of such threats will depend on factors such as the source of the pressure and the degree to which the information is, or may be, misleading.
-The significance of the threats shall be evaluated and safeguards applied when necessary to eliminate them or reduce them to an Acceptable Level.
-Such safeguards include consultation with superiors within the employing organisation, the audit committee or Those Charged with Governance of the organisation, or with a relevant professional body. - Where it is not possible to reduce the threat to an Acceptable Level, a Member in Business shall refuse to be or remain associated with information the Member determines is misleading.
-A Member in Business may have been unknowingly associated with misleading information.
-Upon becoming aware of this, the Member in Business shall take steps to be disassociated from that information.
-In determining whether there is a requirement to report, the Member in Business may consider obtaining legal advice.
-In addition, the Member may consider whether to resign.
+- AUST320.2.1 Where a Member in Business in not satisfied that the Financial Statements referred to in paragraph 320.2 are presented in accordance with applicable Australian Accounting Standards and any professional standards which apply, the Member shall notify Those Charged with Governance and document the communication. - 320.3 A Member in Business shall take reasonable steps to maintain information for which they are responsible in a manner that: - (a) Describes clearly the true nature of business transactions, assets, or liabilities; - (b) Classifies and records information in a timely and proper manner; and - (c) Represents the facts accurately and completely in all material respects.

+Remove - it could be argued that there is marginal benefit in retaining these minor editorials.

+Comment [eh31]: Reflects Board decision at May 2010 meeting.